 Who says you have to be on Uncle Sam’s schedule?
 Once you reach age 59 1/2, you can access your IRA funds without penalty.
 From age 59 ½ to age 70 ½ is the sweet spot for IRA planning.
 The money is yours penalty-free if you choose to take a distribution.
 However, you are not required to withdraw specific amounts each year, as you will be once RMDs are required.
 Take advantage of these years to take money from your IRA on your own schedule.
 If you are now retired and your income is lower this may be the time to take taxable IRA distribution to reduce RMDs later.
 You may consider using these funds to purchase life insurance or fund an HSA, if you are eligible.
 Or, you could use them to enjoy your well-earned retirement.

-If you have questions or would like to learn more about how you can make the most of your financial strategies, we are happy to talk (even if you aren’t a client of Barber Financial Group!) call our office today at 913-393-1000 or fill out the form below to make your appointment.
+If you have questions or would like to learn more about how you can make the most of your financial strategies, we are happy to talk (even if you aren’t a client of Barber Financial Group!) call our office today at 913-393-1000 or schedule a complimentary consultation below.

 Copyright 2017 Ed Slott and Company, LLC – Written by Sarah Brenner, JD